How to Change PDF Security Settings: x Ways

 How to change PDF security settings without password?

-If you’re looking to change your PDF security settings without password, you can try using Adobe Acrobat.
+If you’re looking to change your PDF security settings or edit a secured file without a password, you can try using Adobe Acrobat.

 All you have to do is to open Adobe, go to the Advanced option, select Security, and simply click on Remove Security then press OK to confirm the action, further removing the encryption.